Conference papers

 The discourse marker well in Early Modern English – a sociopragmatic analysis.

-August 2008, 15th International Conference on English Historical Linguistics (ICEHL), Munich, Germany2007
+August 2008, 15th International Conference on English Historical Linguistics (ICEHL), Munich, Germany

 Discourse markers in Early Modern English texts.
 The example of marry.